 With an altitude of 1.284 meters, it is one of the highest mountains in the Black Forest.
-South from Freiburg located, it offers a wonderful view in all directions.
-The fantastic panorama, over Freiburg im Breisgau and the surrounding Black Forest mountains to the Vosges and Swiss Alps, is like something out of a picture book.
-Even giant mountains like the Eiger or Mont Blanc can be seen on a clear day.
+South from Freiburg Located in Breisgau, it offers a wonderful view in all directions.
+The fantastic panorama, over Freiburg im Breisgau and the surrounding Black Forest mountains all the way to the Vosges and Swiss Alps, is like something out of a picture book.
+Even mountain giants like the Eiger or Mont Blanc can be seen on a clear day.
 The Schauinsland absolutely lives up to its name.

 The untouched nature within reach

 On sunny days, it is a good idea to climb the mountain on foot.
 Hikers literally make a pilgrimage to the Schauinsland, because it is known nationwide for its unique view from the Schauinsland tower.
 However, for nature lovers, the path is the goal here, because enjoying untouched nature in its purest form is fantastic.
 You can also climb the mountain almost to the top by car.

 For environmentally conscious Schauinsland visitors there is also the Schauinslandbahn, the longest gondola lift in Germany, to disposal.
 It departs from the valley station in Horben.
 From here it is a 20 minute ride in a gondola up the mountain.
 When the mountain station has been reached, you are almost there.
 Only about 700m separate the nature lover from the mountain summit and the Schauinsland tower.